The Pumpkin was written by John Greenleaf Whittier (1807 – 1892). Here’s an excerpt – the part about Thanksgiving and pumpkin pie…

 Happy Thanksgiving and enjoy your pumpkin pie!

 This article was posted on Friday, November 11th, 2011 at 10:43 am and is filed under Countries & Cultures, English, Holidays Around the World, John Greenleaf Whittier, Languages, Poems, Poetry, Poets, Thanksgiving, Thanksgiving, Thanksgiving Poems, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply